srichter/asksonic/README.md

 ## Features
 - Shuffle music from your library
     - _Ask sub sonic to play my library_
+- Play music of a certain genre (random)
+    - _Ask sub sonic to play some country_
+    - _Ask sub sonic to play rock music_
 - Play music from an artist
     - _Ask sub sonic to play music by Deftones_
 - Play an album